‘Conan Exiles’ Xbox One Release Delayed To Later In 2017

 Xbox One owners hoping to try another open world survival game in the first half of this year will have to wait a little longer.
 Funcom announced a delay for the release of Conan Exiles the third quarter of 2017.

-Details on the Conan Exiles Xbox One delay are currently extremely thin.
+Details on the Conan Exiles Xbox One delay are currently extremely limited.
 The only information from Funcom so far has come from Twitter post announcing: “We’ve postponed the release of the Xbox One version of [Conan Exiles] to Q3 2017.”

 “Q3 2017” would fall between the months of July and September.
 The game was originally announced to be released to the Xbox One Game Preview Program this Spring, or between the end of March and June 21.
 So, the delay will only be a couple of months at this point.